Zika virus is no longer a public health emergency of international concern. That's because it's here to stay.

 6. What areas of the world should I avoid?

 Every state in the U.S. has seen cases of travel-related Zika infection (yikes).
-Check out the CDC’s map of cases by
+Check out the CDC’s map of cases by state to learn more about Zika in your backyard.

 Due to a recent outbreak, Florida is the only state that’s had locally acquired cases, which are when people get Zika while in the U.S. The good news is that the CDC says it’s unlikely that Zika will become an epidemic here.